YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 - This kind of approach is scalable, the trained model, from one location, can be applied to new regions with similar characteristics.
 - The proposed method contributes to the production of frequent and continuous statistical reports on socioeconomic indicators, complementing existing methods used in the National Statistics Offices (NSOs).

+## Implementation Frameworks and Environment 🖥️

+We used **Google Colab Pro+** for computing with high-performance GPUs—specifically A100 and V100 with 51.0GB of RAM.

+The project utilizes the following framework & tools: ​

+1) **PyTorch framework** using Python programming language: PyTorch is a popular deep learning framework that supports Python, making it easier for developers to work with machine learning models and data processing tasks.

+2) **Google Earth Engine (GEE)** with JavaScript codes: GEE is a cloud-based geospatial data processing platform that allows users to visualize, analyze, and model Earth science data.
+JavaScript codes can be used to create custom GEE applications and widgets for interactive mapping and data visualization.

+3) **QGIS**: QGIS is a free and open-source geographic information system (GIS) that allows users to create, analyze, manage, and visualize spatial or geographic data.
+QGIS can be used for various applications, including mapping, spatial analysis, and visualization.

 ## Procedure 📋

 The implementation of this approach includes important steps such as: